Documentation

 Motion extends React's basic set of event listeners with a simple yet powerful set of UI gestures.

-The motion component currently has support for hover, tap, pan, drag and inView.
+The motion component currently has support for hover, tap, pan, drag, focus and inView.

 Each gesture has both a set of event listeners and a while- animation prop.